Elder Care Index Browse All States

 Will Med-QUEST Cover It?

 With Hawaii nursing home costs averaging $15,540/mo for a semi-private room and $16,855/mo for a private room, Med-QUEST (Hawaii's Medicaid program) is a critical support for eligible seniors needing a Nursing Facility Level of Care.
 For 2026, a single applicant typically needs countable assets under $2,000 and must contribute most monthly income towards care, keeping a $75/month personal needs allowance.
 If your parent's income is too high, Hawaii's Medically Needy Pathway, or "Spend-Down Program," allows excess income to cover medical expenses.
 Once the Medically Needy Income Limit (MNIL) of $469 for an individual in 2025 is met, they become income-eligible for that month.
 Assets can also be "spent down" on non-countable items, but remember the 60-month Look-Back Rule for asset transfers.
 Eligibility requires Hawaii residency and U.S. citizenship or qualified non-citizen status.
-Even if you think your parent is over the limits, it's wise to apply or consult a Medicaid Planning Professional, as strategies exist to help gain eligibility and protect assets.
+Even when parents appear over the asset limits, Hawaii Med-QUEST applications still proceed — strategies like the Medically Needy spend-down, irrevocable funeral trusts, and the personal-residence exemption let many households qualify after running the numbers with their state caseworker.

 Finding the Right Facility